-Placement Exams for Entering Freshmen & Transfer Students
+Placement Exams for Entering Freshmen and Transfer Students

-Online placement exams are available in Math and Modern Languages: Spanish, German, Mandarin/Chinese, and French.
+Online placement exams are available in Math and Modern Languages (Chinese/Mandarin, French, German, Italian, Spanish).
 The purpose of these exams is to allow us to place you in the proper level of coursework at LMU.
 Contact your advisor if you are unsure if you should take any placement exams.

 - Freshmen students complete the appropriate placement tests prior to attending orientation; transfers may take the exam after consulting with their advisor or Dean's Office.